-From the P17 parking lot near Wakefield, ride counter-clockwise and head west via Trail 53 (Kennedy Road), climbing steadily on an extended stretch of firm doubletrack.
-After 4km, continue past Trail 51 before eventually descending to a sign for P19 Lac Philippe.
+From the P17 parking lot near Wakefield, ride counter-clockwise and head west via Trail 53 (Kennedy Road), climbing steadily on an extended stretch of firm doubletrack, before descending to a sign for P19 Lac Philippe.

 Make a left here and follow the well maintained doubletrack to Chemin du Lac Phillipe.
-After following a brief stretch of pavement, return to dirt via Trail 51.
-This section of the route is a bit more technical than the previous doubletrack, but still perfectly doable on a gravel bike.
-Eventually, the route returns to easy doubletrack upon reaching Trail 55.
+After following a brief stretch of pavement, return to dirt via Trail 55.
 While one can access Lac Phillipe by making a left at this junction, riders looking to forego a swim until later are advised to head right and follow the route west to Lac Taylor.

 Upon reaching the intersection with Chemin du Lac Taylor, head right and follow the gravel road briefly along the southern shore of the lake, past a lovely rest stop, before returning to doubletrack via Trail 56.
 Follow the trail for approximately 2km, ascending to the highest point of route and a spectacular view, before descending back down Trail 56 to Chemin du Lac Taylor.